PROGRAMME SYLLABUS Preliminary, not confirmed

 Background

 The programme will provide knowledge about how the communicative message reaches the user in the intended manner.
-Creating interactive digital platforms and other communication channels that are user-friendly and adapted to suit the target group are also important elements of achieving the objectives of the programme.
+Creating digital platforms and other communication channels that are user-friendly and adapted to suit the target group are also important elements of achieving the objectives of the programme.

-In addition, the programme will provide a scientific foundation enabling continued studies to be carried out at second-cycle level within informatics, and will also be of such an applied nature that students are employable immediately after completing the programme.
+In addition, the programme will provide a scientific foundation enabling continued studies to be carried out at second-cycle level within informatics and will also be of such an applied nature that students are employable immediately after completing the programme.

 Objectives